Unique Sagentia research: Consumers and their views and attitudes around the personal care and beauty sector

 Where these combined and there was genuine interest was for a personalised analysis and then a subscription box of tailored – and brand agnostic - skin care products.
 This element of personalisation was seen as helping to remove some of the choice and making a wrong decision and therefore increasing the confidence of knowing that what you chose was right for you and would ‘work’ – this was important and where the value was attributed.

-For more information on this research and our experience and expertise in helping some of the world’s most recognised cosmetics and beauty brands transform their innovations into reality, contact us at: email@example.com or visit sagentia.com/market/personal-care/.
+For more information on this research and our experience and expertise in helping some of the world’s most recognised cosmetics and beauty brands transform their innovations into reality, contact us at: firstname.lastname@example.org or visit www.sagentia.com/market/personal-care/.

 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2029 GB adults.
 Fieldwork was undertaken between 9th-10th September 2019.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).